Weisfeiler and Leman Follow the Arrow of Time: Expressive Power of Message Passing in Temporal Event Graphs: Expressive Power of Message Passing on the Augmented Event Graph

 \begin{definition}[Expressivity] A color refinement algorithm~$c$ is at least as expressive as another color refinement algorithm~$\hat{c}$ if for all graphs~$\graph$, all iterations~$t \geq 0$ and all node pairs~$\vertexA,\vertexB$, it holds that~$\hat{c}^{(t)}(\vertexA) \neq \hat{c}^{(t)}(\vertexB)$ implies~$c^{(t)}(\vertexA) \neq c^{(t)}(\vertexB)$.
 If the reverse implication holds as well, $c$ and~$\hat{c}$ are equally as expressive.
 Otherwise, $c$ is strictly more expressive than~$\hat{c}$. \end{definition}

-Morris et al.~\cite{Morris2019} show that undirected GNNs are equally as expressive as undirected 1-WL if the aggregation and combination functions are injective.
-Rossi et al.~\cite{Rossi23} extend this result to the directed variants: Dir-GNN is equally as expressive as D-WL if $\com{t}$, $ \aggrIn{t}$ and $ \aggrOut{t}$ are injective.
+\citet{Morris2019} show that undirected GNNs are equally as expressive as undirected 1-WL if the aggregation and combination functions are injective. \citet{Rossi23} extend this result to the directed variants: Dir-GNN is equally as expressive as D-WL if $\com{t}$, $ \aggrIn{t}$ and $ \aggrOut{t}$ are injective.
 Furthermore, both are strictly more expressive than undirected 1-WL and GNNs, i.e., there are graphs in which Dir-GNNs and D-WL distinguish more nodes than 1-WL and GNNs.
 Because the augmented event graph is a static directed graph, these results automatically carry over to our setting:

 \begin{theorem} If $\com{t}$, $ \aggrIn{t}$ and $ \aggrOut{t}$ are injective, Dir-GNN on the augmented event graph has the same expressive power as D-WL on the augmented event graph. \end{theorem}